nim-lang/Nim/doc/manual.md

 for example, be a native binary or JavaScript source code.

 In a typical Nim program, most of the code is compiled into the executable.
-However, some of the code may be executed at `compile-time`:idx:.
+However, some code may be executed at `compile-time`:idx:.
 This can include constant expressions, macro definitions, and Nim procedures used by macro definitions.
 Most of the Nim language is supported at compile-time, but there are some restrictions -- see `Restrictions